 The Grimké Sisters DNGAF at a time when NGAF could ruin a woman’s life in no shortage of ways.
 I’d already set these women on my shelf of revered feminists after reading “The Invention of Wings,” a fictionalized account of their lives as abolitionists and feminists by Sue Monk Kidd.
 A new theme about their story emerged for me, however, in their short (non-fictionalized) entry in “What Every American Should Know About Women’s History.”
 It turns out that one of the biggest audacities of their audacious lives was lecturing to same-sex audiences on abolitionism.

 I’m changing my name back.
 I know.
-After all the the serious thought, hemming and hawing I put into becoming, legally, Natalie Burg Vial after getting married, I made the wrong decision.
+After all the the serious thought, hemming and hawing I put into the decision to become Natalie Burg Vial, I picked the wrong choice.
+I was just wrong.
 I tried it on, and it didn’t fit.

-Every piece of mail that has come addressed to Natalie Vial has annoyed me.
-I scoff at the people in my doctor’s office who look up my file and say, “Oh, Natalie Burg Vial?”
+I have been annoyed at every piece of mail that has come addressed to Natalie Vial.
+I roll my eyes at the people in my doctor’s office who look up my file and say, “Oh, Natalie Burg Vial?”
 Which is insane, because the only reason they have me filed that way is because I told them that was my name.
 But it feels wrong.
 It feels like a lie.
 It’s not romantic or sweet.
-Every time I hear myself referred to by the (actually rather cool) last name of my (wonderful and loving) husband, I feel the crushing weight of thousands of years of patriarchy grind on my bones.
+Every time I hear myself referred too by the (actually rather cool) last name of my (wonderful and loving) husband, I feel the crushing weight of thousands of years of patriarchy grind on my bones.